abigailsikora/Module3Group3/README.md

 # STAT 628- Module3 - Group3
 This repository contains the work of Group 3 for Module 3 in STAT628, focusing on analyzing Yelp business data.
+This project specifically focuses on analyzing businesses in Nashville, TN that contained either "bar" or "nighlife" in their category list on Yelp.

 ## Directory Structure
 ```